Outer membrane vesicle

 Outer membrane vesicles (OMVs) are vesicles released from the outer membranes of Gram-negative bacteria.
 While Gram-positive bacteria release vesicles as well, those vesicles fall under the broader category of bacterial membrane vesicles (MVs).
 OMVs were the first MVs to be discovered, and are distinguished from outer inner membrane vesicles (OIMVs), which are gram-negative bacterial vesicles containing portions of both the outer and inner bacterial membrane.
-Outer membrane vesicles were first discovered and characterized using transmission-electron microscopy by Indian Scientist Prof. Smriti Narayan Chatterjee and J. Das in 1966-67.
-OMVs are ascribed the functionality to provide a manner to communicate among themselves, with other microorganisms in their environment and with the host.
-These vesicles are involved in trafficking bacterial cell signaling biochemicals, which may include DNA, RNA, proteins, endotoxins and allied virulence molecules.
-This communication happens in microbial cultures in oceans, inside animals, plants and even inside the human body.
+In 1965, cell-free lipopolysaccharide (LPS) was detected in E. coli cultures, and in the following year electron microscopy revealed that these vesicles made of LPS were derived from the outer membrane of the bacteria.
+OMVs mediate stress response, cell-to-cell communication, host colonization, and immune evasion.